Debra Cafaro: Professional sports ownership

 In 2016, Cafaro became an owner and member of the management committee of the Pittsburgh Penguins, a National Hockey League team, who won back-to-back Stanley Cup championships in 2016 and 2017.

 She is also part of the ownership group of the National Women’s Soccer League Chicago Red Stars and part owner of Major League Baseball’s Baltimore Orioles.

 Awards, honors and recognition

-In 2011 Cafaro was named a Top 50 Woman in World Business by the Financial Times.
+In 2011, Cafaro was named a Top 50 Woman in World Business by the Financial Times.
 In 2016 and 2017 she was also named in Forbes’ list of the World's 100 Most Powerful Women.

-Cafaro was listed as one of the best performing CEOs in the world for six years by the Harvard Business Review, until the list was discontinued in 2020.
+Cafaro was listed as one of the best performing CEOs in the world for six years by the Harvard Business Review, up until the list was discontinued in 2020.

-In 2022 she received the Order of Lincoln Award from The Lincoln Academy of Illinois’, the state’s highest honor for professional achievement and public service.
+In 2022, she received the Order of Lincoln Award from The Lincoln Academy of Illinois’, the state’s highest honor for professional achievement and public service.

+In 2026, the Chicago History Museum selected Cafaro for the Cyrus McCormick Making History Award for Historic Corporate Achievement.